Sales-Based Rebate Design: Monotone Sales-Based Reward Programs

 where $\sigma_v=\frac{\sigma_\ep\sigma_\theta}{\sqrt{\sigma_\ep^2+\sigma_\theta^2}}$, $\tau=\frac{\sigma_\theta^2}{\sigma_\ep^2+\sigma_\theta^2}$, and $\mu_c=\tau c+(1-\tau)\theta$. \end{Theorem}

 \textit{Proof.} {See the appendix.}~$ \blacksquare$

+According to this theorem, the optimal spread-constrained reward program pays the buyers a fixed rebate with a value up to the full price if the realized quality (or the corresponding sales volume as for implementation purposes) falls below certain threshold $v_c$, and no rebate otherwise.
+Besides its simple structure, another useful property of the optimal spread-constrained reward program is the uniqueness of the equilibrium threshold strategy of the consumers' subgame under this reward program.
+This is a very useful property, since with multiple subgame equilibria seller would then need to use some other measure to speculate on whether the equilibrium strategy given by the optimal solution is the one capturing the purchase behavior of the consumers.

-The bound $\frac{\sqrt{2\pi}\sigma_\ep\sigma}{\sigma_\theta}$ on the reward spread in \eqref{ass::rewardspread1} is only affected by the diversity of tastes and uncertainty in realized quality, and not the expected quality of the product $\theta$ or, equivalently, the price $p$.
-This may result in a reward which is quite insignificant compared to the offered price $p$.
-Consequently, the optimal reward program may perform poorly, especially in regimes where the uncertainty in valuations is primarily due to the uncertainty in quality of the product and not the diversity in tastes ($\frac{\sigma_\ep}{\sigma}$ is small).
-A potential remedy is to come up with an alternative subspace of the reward programs (with monotone expected utilities for consumers) with a better performance in such regimes.
+The downside is that the bound $\frac{\sqrt{2\pi}\sigma_\ep\sigma}{\sigma_\theta}$ on the reward spread in \eqref{ass::rewardspread1} is only affected by the diversity of tastes and the uncertainty in common quality, and is independent from the expected quality of the product $\theta$ or, equivalently, the price $p$.
+This may result in a reward which is quite insignificant compared to the paid price.
+Consequently, the optimal reward program may perform poorly, especially in regimes where uncertainty in valuations is primarily rooted in the common quality and not the diversity in tastes ($\frac{\sigma_\ep}{\sigma}$ is small).